Student Awards

 The Barbara Smith & Jewell E. Horvat Graduate Student Award for Research on Queer Individuals of Color

-What is the Barbara Smith & Jewell E. Horvat Graduate Student Award for Research on Queer Individuals of Color
+What is the Barbara Smith & Jewell E. Horvat Graduate Student Award for Research with Queer Individuals of Color

 This award is named after the American lesbian feminist and socialist, Barbara Smith, and made possible by a generous award from the Horvat family.
 This award carries a $500 monetary award and a plaque to be presented during the APA Annual Convention.